 I arrange for various ensembles including big-band and strings, but I’m best-known for my vocal arrangements.
-My charts are sung by vocal groups around the world from Arnprior to Zurich.
+My charts are sung by vocal groups around the world from Adelaide to Zurich.
 My arrangements have been noted for their fresh, innovative sound, lush harmonies, and user-friendliness.

 When it comes to vocal arranging, I wrote the book… literally.
 A Cappella Arranging, co-written with a cappella guru Deke Sharon and published in 2013 by music-publishing giant Hal Leonard, is a 300-page, 98,000-word opus on everything you could possibly ask about the subject, and is a bestseller in the a cappella community.
 You can buy it here.